 He’ll take me.
 I know he will.
 I whisper the words out loud; it makes them more real.

 The massed ranks are beginning to falter, the murmur of their formulaic greetings sounds strained and I almost laugh out loud.
 People bump past, a ragged retreat, and I slip the blade out of sight.
 I can see him better now.
-Gods, I’m almost as tall as he is.
+By the Keepers, I’m almost as tall as he is.

-Uncle Cathan’s eyes strafe the thinning crowd, blue bright, but they miss me.
+Uncle Cathan’s eyes strafe the thinning crowd, but they miss me.

 A static tang hits the back of my throat making me swallow hard.
 Uncle Cathan is walking towards the door with an even, unhurried stride.
 His movements are relaxed, loose, but the crackle of crystal energy around his body is a warning.
 Stragglers melt out of his path, some nodding their respect before hurrying away.
 I look closer, he’s different: darker, quieter, I can’t really explain it.
 Before he was loud and exciting and a bit dangerous; now I think he’s just dangerous, but with a whole new level of deadly.
 I remember Uncle Cathan as he was and I want that memory to walk back into my life, whole and grinning.